-Perceived Partner Virtues.
-Perceived partner virtues were measured using the same measure as in Study 1 (Hawkins, et al, 2007; α = .91). α was .91.
+Perceived partner virtues.
+Perceived partner virtues were measured using the same measure as in Study 1 (Hawkins et al., 2007; $\alpha = .91$).

-Problem solving efficacy.
-Problem-solving efficacy was measured using a 4item scale used in Study 1 (α = .83).
+Problem-solving efficacy.
+Problem-solving efficacy was measured using the four-item scale used in Study 1 ($\alpha = .83$).

-Perceived problem solving effiacy of partner.
-Perceived problem-solving efficacy was measured using a 4-item scale used in Study1 (α = .92).
+Perceived problem-solving efficacy of partner.
+Perceived problem-solving efficacy was measured using the four-item scale used in Study1 ($\alpha = .92$).

 Relationship satisfaction.
-We again used the Funk and Rogge (2007) 4-item measure of relationship satisfaction (α = .94).
+We again used the Funk and Rogge (2007) four-item measure of relationship satisfaction ($\alpha = .94$).

-Results and Discussion
+Results and discussion

-Prior to conducting the path analyses, bivariate correlations were computed among all variables of interest and control variables.
+Before conducting the path analyses, bivariate correlations were computed among all variables of interest and control variables.
 Results are reported in Table 2.
-As expected, higher perceived partner virtues at Time 1 predicted own relationship problem-solving efficacy at Time 2 as well as perceived partner problem-solving efficacy at Time 2, even when controlling for the effects of the teamwork subscale, Time 1 relationship problem-solving efficacy, Time 1 perceived partner problem-solving efficacy, sex, age, relationship length, and initial relationship satisfaction (β =.29, p<.01 and β =.26, p<.01, respectively).
-None of the control variables were significantly related to Time 2 own relationship problem-solving efficacy, except for Time 1 own problemsolving efficacy (β =.29, p<.01) and relationship length (β =.17, p<.05).
-Likewise, none of the control variables were significantly related to Time 2 perceived partner relationship problem-solving efficacy, except for Time 1 perceived partner solving efficacy (β =.41, p<.001) and relationship length (β =.18, p<.05).
-Main findings are summarized in Figure 1.
+As expected, higher perceived partner virtues at Time 1 predicted own relationship problem-solving efficacy at Time 2, as well as perceived partner problemsolving efficacy at Time 2, even when controlling for the effects of the teamwork subscale, Time 1 relationship problem-solving efficacy, Time 1 perceived partner problem-solving efficacy, gender, age, relationship length, and initial relationship satisfaction ($\beta = .29$, p < .01 and $\beta = .26$, p < .01, respectively).
+None of the control variables was significantly related to Time 2 own relationship problem-solving efficacy, except for Time 1 own problem-solving efficacy ($\beta = .29$, p <.01) and relationship length ($\beta = .17$, p <.05).
+Likewise, none of the control variables was significantly related to Time 2 perceived partner relationship problem-solving efficacy, except for Time 1 perceived partner